rainbow dreaming

 This landmark exhibition, the collective work of over a hundred of the regions premier photographers, writers and cultural and political visionaries, tells the story of the Rainbow Region and maps the ideas, issues and personalities that sustain the "Dream": living in harmony with oneself, each other and the planet.

-Rainbow Dreaming has just returned from a tour of USA in connection with the 40th Anniversary of Woodstock celebrations.
+Rainbow Dreaming toured the USA in connection with the 2009, 40th Anniversary of Woodstock celebrations.

 Rainbow Dreaming at West Fest